UPDATE 3.53pm: Power outages have spread across the region as Cyclone Lusi bears down on the Bay of Plenty.

 Waito Road, Welcome Bay

-A boat has slipped from its mooring and washed ashore near 1st Ave.
-Police and the harbourmaster were working to return it.
+Across town, a boat has slipped from its mooring and washed ashore near 1st Ave.
+Police and the harbourmaster are working to return it.

-Severe weather warnings are in place for the Bay of Plenty as the storm makes its way down the country.
+SATURDAY UPDATE: Severe weather warnings are in place for the Bay of Plenty as Cyclone Lusi makes its way down the country.

 The heaviest rain today is forecast about Coromandel Peninsula and western Bay of Plenty, where 150 to 200mm is expected.